GRCDEV/ArduSim/help/deployment.md

     #!/bin/bash
     java -jar /home/pi/Desktop/ArduSim.jar 2>&1 | tee -a /home/pi/Desktop/log.txt

-These command allows us to execute the application and, at the same time, show and store the standard output in a file.
+These command allows us to execute the application and, at the same time, shows and stores the standard output in a file.

-We found an additional problem with the wireless ad-hoc network, as if the wireless regulatory region was set after the adapter uses this configuration.
+We found an additional problem with the wireless ad-hoc network.
+It seems that the wireless regulatory region is set after the adapter uses this configuration.
 It changes successfully to ad-hoc mode, but it can't change to 5.18 GHz frequency at the same time.
 To solve this issue, we included another line just before the execution of the application, in the same script (*start.sh*):

-    sudo iwconfig wlan1 freq 5.18G
+    echo sudoerpassword | sudo -S iwconfig wlan1 freq 5.18G

 The script will run each time the Raspberry Pi 3 start, just adding the following line to the end of the file */home/pi/.config/lxsession/LXDE-pi/autostart*: